contentful/forma-36/MIGRATION.md

 </FormControl>
 ```

-For more detailed information and examples, check our documentation website.
+For more detailed information and examples, check our [documentation](https://v4-forma-36.netlify.app/components/form-control/).

 #### How to migrate your Field components